 Non-Jewish family members are very welcome to participate in Beth Shalom activities and are also encouraged to become sustaining members.

-Children of a non-Jewish parent can also participate in our religion classes with both of their parent’s approval.
-The non-Jewish parent must declare their acceptance that their child is being raised Jewish.
+Children of a non-Jewish parent can also participate in our religion classes.
+The non-Jewish parent must declare their acceptance that their child is being raised according to Jewish traditions.
 If a child of a non-Jewish mother would like to have a Bar or Bat-Mitzvah then then they also need to undergo a study period and a status review from the Bet Din.